Getting Started

 Exempt Review

-When it is determined that the involvement of human subjects is in one of the exempt categories listed in the UIC HSPP policy Exempt Review of Research, it is exempt.
+When it is determined that the involvement of human research is in one of the exempt categories listed in the HRP-312, it is exempt.
 The exempt categories include certain educational practices and tests, innocuous surveys of adults, secondary research, public service programs, and food evaluations.
 Any research study involving human subjects thought to be exempt must be submitted to the OPRS for an exemption determination.
 Exemption review is performed by senior OPRS staff and designated IRB members.

 Determination Whether an Activity Represents Human Subject Research at UIC

-When an activity is thought to not represent human subjects research, the form, Determination Whether An Activity Represents Human Subjects Research at UIC, must be completed and submitted to the OPRS for a determination.
+When an activity is thought to not represent human subjects research, the investigator must submit their proposal to the OPRS for a determination.
 The determination whether an activity representing human subject research is performed by designated OPRS staff.

 Department of Health and Human Services (DHHS) Decision Trees –